Courting Your Horse

 Developing Confidence – Teach Your Horse to be Courageous

 Like humans, horse temperaments can fluctuate between curious, brave, timid, and easily frightened.
-As horse owners, it is our responsibility to help our horses tackle new experiences with confidence.
-A dear friend’s horse was the obvious high-point winner at a well-recognized dressage event until the horse spooked when a spectator opened her parasol.
-Another […]
+As horse owners, it is our responsibility to help our horses face new experiences with confidence.
+For instance, a dear friend’s horse was the clear winner at a well-known dressage event until it spooked when a spectator opened her parasol.
+Another friend […]

 Read More